doh-traffic-dataset/doh-traffic-dataset/README.md

 The DoH-DNSTT dataset contains DoH traffic of DNS tunnel tools including dnstt, tcp-over-dns, and tuns.

-The traffic of tcp-over-dns and tuns is converted from DNS to DoH by doh-proxy.
+The dataset also contains traffic features extracted by DoHlyzer: 2304 dnstt, 1502 tcp-over-dns, and 1452 tuns.

-The DoH-DNSTT dataset also contains traffic features extracted by DoHlyzer.
+If your articles use the DoH-DNSTT dataset, please cite the following paper outlining of the dataset: